 Numerous resources are available that provide help with writing macros.
 Use Help > OpenOffice.org Help to open the OOo help pages.
 The upper left corner of the OOo help system contains a drop-down list that determines which help set is displayed.
-To view the help for Basic, the drop-down must display Help about OpenOffice.org Basic.
+To view the help for Basic, choose OpenOffice.org Basic from this list.